Viva-con-Agua/bloob-backend/README.md

 return all records in db

 POST    /create
-expects a record (EmailAR), the actual id will be given when inserting into the db
+expects a record (EmailAccessRight), the actual id will be given when inserting into the db

 POST    /get
 given an EmailARRequest(roleName: Array[String],crewName: String)